gbouras13/hybracter/docs/run.md

                                   readsagainst to filter out.
 Choose
                                   --contaminants lambda to filter out phage
                                   lambda long reads.
+  --dnaapler_custom_db PATH       Custom amino acid FASTA file of sequences to
+                                  be used as a database with dnaapler custom.
+  --no_medaka                     Do not polish the long read assembly with
+                                  Medaka.
   --use-conda / --no-use-conda    Use conda for Snakemake rules  [default:
                                   use-conda]
   --conda-prefix PATH             Custom conda env directory